logabit/pipeforce-cli/README.md

 ### A stable version (RELEASE)

-To automatically build, test and create a stable release, set a tag of format: `v<version>-b<build>-RELEASE` whereas `<version>` must be the version of the backend, this cli is compatible with and `<build>` is the build number of the client.
+To automatically build, test and create a stable release, set a tag of format: `v<version>-RELEASE` whereas `<version>` must be the version of the backend, this cli is compatible with.
 Example:

 ```
-git tag v3.0.0-b1-RELEASE
+git tag v3.0.0-RELEASE
 git push origin --tags
 ```